 The respondent is a 48 year old Moroccan man.
 Together with a group of five other men he crossed the land border between Turkey and Greece, crossing the Evros/Meriç river.
-After 11 days in Greece, while walking at the age of a forest next to a road, the respondent and three others were apprehended by Greek police.
+After 11 days in Greece, while walking at the edge of a forest next to a road, the respondent and three others were apprehended by Greek police.
 The two others had been left behind and were apprehended two days prior.
 The respondent cannot give more details on the location of apprehension as he was not the one who had been carrying the phone and checking the map.

-A total of eight or nine police officers apprehended the group of four shortly after sunset.
+He recalls that a total of eight or nine police officers apprehended the group of four shortly after sunset.
 They had arrived in two vehicles.
 One of them was described as an white van similar to a Renault Trafic, the other an official Greek police car with the blue stripe and Greek police logo.

 4 or 5 of the officers were wearing police uniforms.
-The respondent is not sure of the color as it was dark already, but he is sure they had police written on their backs.
+The respondent is not sure of the color as it was dark already, but he is sure they had “police” written on their backs.
 The other 4 were wearing black clothes without any insignia and balaclavas.

-The apprehension was violent.
+The apprehension was reportedly violent.
 The respondent describes the officers beating him and the others with their hands and batons as well as kicking them with their knees and feet.
 When asked which areas of the body the officers aimed for, the respondent replied “everywhere on your body they can hit you”.

-The officers in Greek police uniform proceeded to frisk the group and took their phones and money from them – the respondent had 150 Euros stolen.
-Afterwards, the “masked men” searched the group again and this time took most of their clothes as well.
+The officers in Greek police uniform proceeded to frisk the group and took their phones and money from them – the respondent said he had 150 Euros stolen.
+Afterwards, the “masked men” searched the group again and this time allegedly took most of their clothes as well.
 The respondent and his companions were left only in their boxers.

 The detention site was described as a building surrounded by a fence and trees with other buildings closeby.